 Add in the black pepper, cardamom, bay leaves, cloves, cinnamon and mix well.

 Cover the meat and let the meat cook on low heat for about 1 hour, stirring occasionally if desired.
-Remove the cover and you should the lamb much softer in a fairy saucy gravy.
+Remove the cover and you should find the lamb much softer in a fairly saucy gravy.